Mowibox/chroma/content/en/tutorials/beginner_guide/introduction_to_pcb_design_part2/index.md

 {{< /callout >}}

 {{< callout context="caution" title="Tip" icon="outline/bulb" >}}
-Allow about 30 mm to fit all components inside.
+Allow about a 30mm x 30mm square to fit all components inside.
 You can also make it smaller or fully round… No one says you must follow the example exactly!
 {{< /callout >}}

 ### Ground Plane